Crisis in Ondo community over upgrade of monarch – The Sun Nigeria

 He said the community already has an approved monarch who was selected by the kingmakers.

-“Although correspondences have been sent to the present government through a letter dated July 8, 2019 and another one on August 14, 2019 to the effect that selection has been done for our client, while the commissioner for Local Government and Chieftaincy Affairs, Attorney-General and Ilaje Local Government chairman affirmed that the selection of Prince Oyetayo Ofoaye was done in accordance with the Chieftaincy law of Ondo State.

-“The Amapetu of Mahin who has been restrained by Ilaje District Council and a court of competent jurisdiction since 1957 from meddling with Aboto land not being a community under him can not make a person an Oloja over such a community, and it is therefore impossible to upgrade a person made an Oloja through an incompetent authority.”
+Oyetayo Ofoaye was done in accordance with the Chieftaincy Law of Ondo State.

-Mafimisebi urged President Muhammadu Buhari, Security Chiefs, Inspector General of Police and tradional rulers to warn Police and Naval Officers in the state who were being allegedly used to cause unrest in Aboto to stop destabilising the peace of the community.
+Mafimisebi urged President Muhammadu Buhari, security chiefs, Inspector General of Police and traditional rulers to warn police and naval officers in the state who were being allegedly used to cause unrest in Aboto to stop destabilising the peace of the community.

-Reacting, the Commissioner for Information and Orientation, Mr Ojogo, insisted that Alaboto’s elevation had been approved almost 12 years ago, emphasising that some encumbrances had delayed the pronouncement.

-Ojogo said “The process is what we met on ground and government felt justice must be served.
-It is not a fresh process.
-The State Executive Council gave approval for Alaboto’s elevation since 2007, but was not effected by previous administration.”

 Leave a Reply